 Monitoring & Research

-At any one time, we may have particular focus to the projects taking place, which you may be interested in contributing too.
-This year, we have a special interest in invertebrates.
-If you visit the Great Fen for personal interest, feel free to submit your own wildlife sightings of insects or other wildlife to Henry Stanier.
+At any one time, we have a particular focus to the projects taking place, which you may be interested in contributing to as a volunteer or visitor to the Fen.
+This year, we have a special interest in birds, particularly birds-of-prey.
+If you visit the Great Fen for personal interest, we would greatly appreciate receiving your own wildlife sightings of birds or other wildlife which can be sent to Henry Stanier.

-If you would like to get and idea of what to look out for, as well as checking for postings on social media, you can browse our sightings reports.
+If you would like to get an idea of what wildlife to look out for at the Great Fen, as well as checking for postings on social media, you can browse our sightings reports.

 Our ongoing investigation into the movements of our stonechats at the Great Fen continues.
-If you would like to find out more, read about our stonechat research and look out for updates on this topic and others in our monitoring & research blogs.
+If you would like to find out more about he exciting developments, read about our stonechat research and look out for updates on this topic and others in our monitoring & research blogs.

 We gather information about the farmland, the land being restored and the existing nature reserves in this diverse Living Landscape, and on the movement of wildlife within it and, in and out of the Great Fen area.
 The information gathered on groups of species and their habitats then shapes the future management of the landscape.